baincd/vscode-extension-profiles/README.md

 There is a popular VS Code feature request to [enable/disable extensions via a configuration file](https://github.com/microsoft/vscode/issues/40239), however it does not appear likely to be implemented anytime soon.

-There are other extensions and workarounds to provide similar functionality in a more automated way, however they involve manipulating the VS Code extensions directory and/or the VS Code internal User data.
+There are other extensions and workarounds to provide similar functionality in a more automated way, however they work by manipulating the VS Code extensions folder or directly modifying the VS Code internal User data.

-By using only the VS Code API, Extension Profiles is limited in the functionality it can provide (for example, extensions cannot be enabled/disabled via the API).
-But the benefit is the promise of stability in both your VS Code installation and the Extension Profiles extension.
+By using only the VS Code API, Extension Profiles provides a solution to easily manage enabling/disabling self-defined groups of extensions without impacting the stability in your VS Code installation.

 ## Usage